0 Comment

 Typically once the buyer has decided on a particular car, he or she would negotiate for the best possible price.

 These offers could be in the form of accessories and services.
-This would be the final step for the buyer in closing the deal.
+They would be the buyer’s final step in closing the deal.

 Bottom-line